romanpauk/dingo/docs/core-concepts.md

 Reach for an explicit factory when:

 - constructor deduction is ambiguous
+- the type exposes a templated or forwarding constructor
 - the type should be built through a named factory function
 - construction depends on extra callable state
 - you want to select a specific alternative for variant construction or storage